 Are green beans low carb?

 Green beans sure are low carb!
 While they are a member of the legume family (think beans, lentils etc) they are much lower in carbs than most legumes, of which are almost half fiber!
+Which means you can eat them up with a side of low carb keto creamed spinach this Thanksgiving!

 You most definitely cannot have a green bean casserole without a CRISPY CRUNCH.
 BUT, if we’re trying to do the low carb dance, we also can’t have breaded onion rings.